CLICK HERE for Facts About Cats

 But the ocean quahog, a hard shelled clam often found off the coast of New England, is the longest living animal in the world, often reaching 500 years

 Nine out of ten humans are right-handed.
-Most animals are closer to ambidextrous than right-or left-pawed, clawed, etc. Terzo favors his left paw.
-He almost always raises it first when I ask him to give his paw for a treat.
+Most animals are closer to ambidextrous than right-or left-pawed, clawed, etc. Terzo favored his left paw, and so does Penny.

 An important difference between wild and domestic animals is that animals who live with humans have flatter faces, more range of colors, things like floppy ears and curly tails (to use dogs as an example).
 Wolves have larger brains than dogs, which allows them to have flashes of insight so they can solve problems on their own.
 Dogs, on the other hand, rely on humans to solve problems, so are much better than wolves in noticing and interpreting the gaze and gestures of humans.